Scheme Chargeback Rules 2026: Visa VCR, Mastercard, and Reason Codes

 Neither Visa nor Mastercard formally uses the term "compliance chargeback" in their reason code structure.
 The term is industry shorthand for disputes filed in violation of scheme rules — disputes that should not have been filed procedurally, independently of whether the underlying transaction was fraudulent.

 Fraud chargeback: the cardholder makes a false claim about a legitimate transaction (true friendly fraud) or the transaction was genuinely unauthorized.
+For the full mechanics of how friendly fraud and first-party fraud patterns work and how to detect them, see first-party fraud and friendly fraud chargebacks.

 Compliance chargeback: the dispute itself violates scheme rules — incorrect filing window, wrong reason code applied, missing required documentation, re-filed after a prior ruling.
 The merchant can challenge these on procedural grounds even without transaction-level evidence.